 If you are a seasoned cruiser then packing for a Caribbean cruise is probably a breeze, but Alaskan cruises are not your typical cruises.
 Packing for an Alaskan cruise might seem like you are in unfamiliar waters, pun intended.
-So, after our September 2014 Celebrity Solstice cruise to Alaska, we put together this list of the top 10 essential items you need for your next Alaskan cruise.
+Having sailed to Alaska twice now, we have put together this list of the top 10 essential items you need to pack for your next Alaskan cruise.

 Keep in mind that the Alaska cruise season runs from May to September with some variations in temperature and precipitation.
-Our cruise, being in September, was the end of the travel season so may have been a bit cooler than if you traveled during the peak times of July and August.
-Although, we did have an unseasonably warm and dry week.
-So, when packing for an Alaskan cruise do check the average weather conditions during the month you are sailing to ensure you are completely prepared.
+Our cruises were near the end of the travel season so may have been a bit cooler than if you travel during the peak times of July and August.
+Although, we did have unseasonably warm weather.
+When packing for an Alaskan cruise do check the average weather conditions during the month you are sailing, but always plan for the unexpected as well.

 Packing for an Alaskan Cruise?
 The 10 Essential Items You Need!

-1. Odds are you will probably be exploring the great outdoors during your trip to Alaska and with that comes the inevitable precipitation.
+Odds are you will probably be exploring the great outdoors during your trip to Alaska and with that comes the inevitable precipitation.
 In fact, Ketchikan, Alaska is arguably one of the rainiest cities in the world.
 So, a pair of rain boots or waterproof hiking shoes will be essential.
-For the fashionistas out there, you may already own a pair of Hunter rain boots or Sperry duck boots so those will work fine.
-If you are looking for a better walking or hiking shoe, you might want to try something like these Merrell’s that DB purchased for the cruise.
+Some options include Sperry duck boots, Merrell hiking shoes, or Hunter rain boots.

-2. Again, rain is very possible during your Alaskan cruise, so you will want a lightweight and packable rain jacket that can be easily stowed away pending current weather conditions.
-We both purchased packable rain jackets for our cruise, and we were very happy that we did.
+We can not stress enough that rain is very possible during your Alaskan cruise!
+You will want to be prepared with a lightweight and packable rain jacket that can be easily layered or stowed away pending current weather conditions.
+We both purchased packable raincoats for our cruise, and we were very happy that we did.

-3. In Alaska, the swings in temperature throughout the day can be rather drastic so you will want to think layers.
+In Alaska, the swings in temperature throughout the day can be rather drastic so you will want to think layers.
 During our cruise, we experienced differences from high and low temperatures as great as 30 degrees (F).
-So, when packing for an Alaskan cruise, you will want versatile clothing.
-Our Columbia 3-in-1 jackets definitely came in handy.
-With a waterproof outer shell and insulated liner, you can mix and match combinations throughout the day to suit all weather conditions.
+When packing for an Alaskan cruise, you will want versatile clothing, perhaps some thermal or moisture wicking garments.
+A fleece jacket, vest, or a 3-in-1 coat is essential to be prepared for all weather conditions.

-5. During your Alaskan cruise, you will probably plan one of the many wildlife excursions offered.
+During your Alaskan cruise, you will probably plan one of the many wildlife excursions offered.
 Whether you are setting off to catch a glimpse of whales, bears, or eagles, you will want a pair of binoculars so you don’t miss out on any of the action.
 Our binoculars also came in handy during our early morning sail into Tracy Arm Fjord and the Sawyer Glacier.
-We used them from our cabin balcony and again on the top deck to get an up close look at these natural wonders.
+We used them from our cabin balcony to get an up close look at these natural wonders.

-6. With all the layers you will need to pack when going ashore during your Alaskan cruise, you will also want to make sure you have a waterproof daypack.
-You will want to choose one that has enough room to pack other items included in this list, as well as bottled water and any other necessities.
-We have an LL Bean day pack that we take when going ashore.
+With all the layers you will need to pack when going ashore during your Alaskan cruise, you will also want to make sure you have a water resistant daypack.
+You will want to choose one that has enough room to pack other items included in this list, as well as bottled water.
+We have an Eddie Bauer day pack and a Travelon crossbody bag that we take when going ashore.

-10. With so much to do and see, the most important thing everyone should pack for an Alaskan cruise is a sense of adventure!
-Whether you choose a whale watching excursion, a kayaking adventure, a bear or eagle sightseeing tour, a helicopter flight to the glacier, a dogsledding adventure, a floatplane ride, a crab or salmon fisherman’s tour, an exploration of a totem pole park, a Lumberjack show, or a venture on the White Pass Railroad, have fun experiencing all that Alaska has to offer.
-It might be a while until you get to travel way up north again!
+With so much to do and see, the most important thing everyone should pack for an Alaskan cruise is a sense of adventure!
+Whether you choose a whale watching excursion, a helicopter flight to a glacier, a dogsledding adventure, a floatplane ride, or a venture on the White Pass Railroad, have fun experiencing all that Alaska has to offer.
+If you need suggestions, we have our guides to the top things to do in popular ports of call like Juneau, Ketchikan, Skagway, and Victoria.

 Have you cruised to Alaska?
-If so, are there any other essential items you recommend travelers packing for an Alaskan cruise should consider?
-We would love to hear about your Alaskan cruise experiences, so drop us an anchor below.
+If so, are there any other essential items you recommend travelers pack for an Alaskan cruise?
+Drop us an anchor below to share your Alaskan cruise experiences and packing tips.